 When I was looking for a possibility to make some money from home a friend referred me to Textbroker.
 Until then, I didn’t know anything about being paid for writing web content.
 In my imagination, you had to study journalism for years and then volunteer at a local newspaper while slowly moving towards making real money as a writer.

 … or be inspired from above to come up with a big fat bestseller book that provides for the rest of your life.

-After uploading my signup article I nervously waited for the rating.
+After uploading my signup article, I nervously waited for the rating.
 Fortunately, I ended up with a four-star-rating.

-Then I chose my first paid order.
+Then, I chose my first paid order.
 I decided to start with a very short one.
 The topic: Mattresses.

 I did a quick online research to become an “expert” and wrote a few words about mattresses for an online mattress store.
 Press submit and wait for acceptance.

 And I have learned that I can write about almost any topic.
-Thanks to the internet you can become expert enough in minutes.
+Thanks to the internet, you can become expert enough in minutes.

 But I just had to have that nice summer skirt!

 - Make time.
 To focus on writing and some research beforehand, make sure you have some uninterrupted time online.
 Then, focus and get the writing done as fast as possible!
 Time=Money

 - Use your expertise.
 Chances are you already are an expert in some fields.
 Maybe you shop online on a regular basis, you like browser games or do the “insurance stuff” for your entire family.

 - However, choose your favorite topic, if you can.
-This will save you a lot of time because you already are an expert.
+This will save you a lot of time because you already are an expert!

 - Choose similar orders.
 Once you have written a bunch of articles about one topic, the appropriate phrases and words will come easily.
 If you have written one article, try to find similar ones after that.